Executor-Cheng/Antiaddiction/README.md

 # Antiaddiction
-An Spigot AntiAddiction plugin that quert through Tencent QQ
+An Spigot AntiAddiction plugin that query through Tencent QQ